sghughes/news/README.md

 # Mongo Scraper

-This app scapes news articles and allows users to view and comment on them.
+This app scapes news article headlines, summaries, and links from the NY Times and allows users to view and comment on them.

+This app can be viewed here: https://newsapp-sgh.herokuapp.com/.